noofny/pet-rego-challenge/README.md

 Generally it seems that API versioning is approached by applying a versioning strategy, often along with a change strategy.
 Versioning is often an implementation specific approach possibly with some rules, with a change strategy involving also a set of rules and operational processes.
 I believe this is a salient approach and often works pragmatically, however I question the implementation-specific details.
 A set of general rules I feel is appropriate for a versioning strategy is;

-- The prime goal of versioning is to support breaking changes whilst mainting existing contracts with your consumers.
+- The prime goal of versioning is to support breaking changes whilst maintaining existing contracts with your consumers.
 - Clients should not have to upgrade to new versions, it should always be optional.
 - Versioning may also be used for experimental features that may even be short-lived.
 - Versioning should be clear and self-document, it should not be a Rube Goldberg machine.